-Eligible project applicants that attempted to participate in the CoC planning process in the CA-521 Davis/Woodland/Yolo County Continuum of Care, that believe they were denied the right to participate in a reasonable manner may submit an application to HUD and may be awarded a grant from HUD by following the procedure found in 24 CFR 578.35.
-Solo applicants must submit their project application to HUD by 7:59:59 p.m. eastern time, September 28,2017 which must include notification of rejection of the project in the local competition as attachment to the Solo Application's project application.
+Eligible project applicants that attempted to participate in the CoC planning process in the CA-521 Davis/Woodland/Yolo County Continuum of Care, that believe they were denied the opportunity to participate in a reasonable manner and were rejected or reallocated may appeal the rejection directly to HUD by submitting a solo application to HUD prior to the application deadline of September 30, 2019 by 8:00PM Eastern Time.

-5 Project Rank: Once selected for funding, all projects must be placed in order of preference or "ranked".
+&lt;sup>5 Project Rank: Once selected for funding, all projects must be placed in order of preference or "ranked".

-6 Project Tier: Once ranked, projects must be placed in two tiers.
+&lt;sup>6 Project Tier: Once ranked, projects must be placed in two tiers.
 Projects in tier 1 will be conditionally selected by HUD for funding.
 Projects in tier 2 will be selected by HUD in order of CoC score and project score until no more funds are available.